vbaconnet-ledger/developer-portal/_docs/nano-app/build.md

-[Ledger App Builder](https://github.com/LedgerHQ/ledger-app-builder) is a container image which contains all dependencies to compile an application for Nano S/X.
+[Ledger App Builder](https://github.com/LedgerHQ/ledger-app-builder) is a container image which contains all dependencies to compile an application for Nano S/X/S Plus.

 <!--  -->
 {% include alert.html style="important" text="When you submit an app, using Ledger App Builder to build the application is a Security Requirement." %}